 About

-This project was originally as a news and variety show with early episodes featuring news about upcoming Myst games as well as in-cavern news surrounding Until URU.
+The original TCT podcast started in 2005 as a news and variety show, with early episodes featuring news about upcoming Myst games as well as in-cavern news surrounding Until URU.
 Later the show began to feature Cyan employee interviews, serialized stories, in-cavern story skits and round table discussions.
+The first season ran for twenty episodes and covered the Until Uru era, while the second season covered the GameTap era of Myst Online: Uru Live.
+When MO:UL ended in 2008, the TCT staff decided to discontinue the podcast and move on to other projects, ending the season with Podcast 32.

 From that point, The Archiver sped off in a whole new direction, progressing from a simple, 7 page newsletter to a 30-plus page behemoth of a web magazine, so as to better document the buzz around the cavern following the Gametap incarnation of Myst Online: Uru Live.
 At various stages throughout its life time, it has included coverage of the episodes and other In Cavern events, interviews with community groups and the Guilds (and one massive one with the guys behind the Myst Movie), articles on D’ni science and culture, tours through each of the new Ages, as well as a fictional serial called Pursuit into Majesty, complete with custom-drawn, D’ni-inspired artwork.
 Some issues were also translated into French, German, and/or Dutch.